Updated: Jun 13

 Did you know that Harp seals do not have ear flaps but, instead, ear slits which are designed to help them hear well under water.
 They can open and close the flaps (and their nostrils) when diving to prevent water from entering these openings.
 Harp seals seem to prefer shallow water but can dive up to over 1300 feet and stay under water for up to 15 minutes at a time. #seal

-Not to be overlooked, during the summer season, Marine Lab has an outdoor touch tank which welcomes visitors to view and touch some ocean species that inhabit our waters.
-During the Covid-19 pandemic, the touch tank's operations had been modified so it is best to check the status of the touch tank services before visiting. #crab, #seaurcin, #starfish, #seacucumber, #mussel, #clam
+Not to be overlooked, during the summer season, Marine Lab has an outdoor touch tank which welcomes visitors to view and touch some ocean species that inhabit our waters. #crab, #seaurcin, #starfish, #seacucumber, #mussel, #clam

 While at Marine Lab, take a look around to appreciate the beautiful natural experiences at your fingertips and imagine the unseen world that lives under the sea. #sea, #ocean, #marinelab, #coast, #horizon

 I'm sure you will agree that Marine Lab is a delightful experience to include in your Newfoundland travel itinerary.
 Please follow my Newfoundland Travel Blog to see my work on some other popular tourist attractions in eastern Newfoundland.
 I'd be delighted to hear from you so why not contact me today?